distracteddata/distracteddata.github.io/Markdown/RaspberryPi.md

 7. Click the wifi icon and connect to wireless
 7. `sudo apt-get update`
 8. `sudo apt-get upgrade`
-9. Don't forget to change the default password: `passwd`
+9. Don't forget to change the default password!: `passwd`

 ---